arnau1741/Java-Survey-System-with-Clustering/README.md

 3. Ensure the `DATA` folder is in the root directory (contains `respuestasCis.txt`, etc.).
 4. Run the Main class to start the application.

+### Compile and Execution alternative
+1. Execute "make".
+2. Execute "make run" and a window will pop up.

 ## 📂 Project Structure

 ```text